 Easier family tracking

-ReadSquared, our online tracking software, is helping respond to changes you've requested, including simpler and more intuitive registration for families.
+ReadSquared, our online tracking software, continues to respond to the feedback you've given us the past few years.
+We think you'll find the program simpler and more intuitive.
 Check it out and tell us what you think.

 Choices!
 Oh, the choices!